Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/terms/refresh-mode.md

 ## Refresh command

 > The [`/refresh`](/en/commands/important/refresh) command triggers a refresh manually for the server you use it on.
 >Every feature is refreshed with this command besides the clashChannel.
-The clashChannel can be refreshed with the command [`>clash refresh`](/en/commands/clash/refresh/).
+The Clashchannel can be refreshed with the command [`/clash refresh`](/en/commands/clash/refresh/).
 >{.is-info}